 The cure for this illness lies in accepting ancestral messages, best achieved by the study of traditional healing.
 This acceptance marks the start of a traditional healer's training.
 First the twasa (new student) needs to find his/her own teacher.
 Often he/she dreams of this teacher before meeting him/her.
 In other cases the twasa will meet the teacher, as if by chance, and will feel an immediate sense of recognition.
 A student may even wake up at the door of a teacher some night after having sleepwalked there for many kilometres.

 In South Africa, as in so many other parts of Africa, the start of formal training is demonstrated by the wearing of white beads presented to the student by the teacher.
 These are visible signs that the student has accepted the call of the ancestors and are named incinbi (chains) since the student is now chained to a new path, cannot leave it and must obey the ancestors.
-The twasa also is given an arm length stick that they have to carry with them everywhere they go.
-It is quite a challenge in the beginning to remember the stick all the time.
+The twasa also is given an arm length stick that they have to carry with them where-ever they go.
+It is a challenge in the beginning to remember the stick all the time.
 Soon the trainee is taken to meet the water spirits, and later the forest spirits.
 Light blue beads and green beads respectively can now be worn with the white.

 After much work with people and plants under the guidance of his/her teacher and having learned how to dream and to interpret these dreams the student is ready to demonstrate new abilities.
 Clan, friends and the local community is invited to a festival in celebration of what the ancestors are making known.
 During this celebration a goat is slaughtered in honour of an ancestral line.
 Here the student displays his/her ability by explaining his/her latest dream or diagnosing the condition of a bystander simply by looking at him/her and listening to the ancestors advice.